microsoft/PowerPlatformConnectors/certified-connectors/Tendocs Documents/readme.md

 * The Power platform CLI tools

 ## Deployment Instructions
-The connector can be deployed in one of two ways, described below.
+The connector can be deployed in one of two ways.

 ### Using the Power Platform Connector CLI
 Run the following commands and follow the prompts: